+8613140018814

 3. Electronics and Semiconductor Industry

-Molybdenum boats are suited for the precision manufacturing of semiconductor chips, wafers, and electronic components.
+Molybdenum boats are suited for the precision manufacturing of semiconductor chips, molybdenum wafers, and electronic components.
 They are primarily utilized in critical processes such as Chemical Vapor Deposition (CVD), Physical Vapor Deposition (PVD), wafer annealing, component sintering, and degassing treatments.

 4. Laboratory and Scientific Research